SumitSoni-001/Kreator/README.md

-# Kreator- Bloggging App
+# Kreator - Blogging App

-This is a simple note taking app in Android with Integrated API.
+Kreator a blogging platform where users can share their views and enrich their knowledge by reading articles from experts on any topic.
 In this project i have covered everything that is required to create a fully functional app.